-Summer tyres have a number of different qualities over a winter or all-weather tyre; they are designed to be used in temperatures exceeding 7°C (anything less and the compounds aren’t achieving their optimum working temperature).
-They generally have fewer sipes and grooves in them as water dispersal isn’t key to their performance and thanks partly to that (larger contact area) and the compound used, offer a greater degree of grip.
+There are a number of differences between summer tyres and winter or all-weather tyres; summer tyres are designed to be used in temperatures exceeding 7°C (anything less and the compounds aren’t achieving their optimal working temperature).
+They generally have fewer sipes and grooves in them as water dispersal isn’t key to their performance, and thanks to their larger contact surface area and the compound used, offer a greater degree of grip.

-Despite not having the same water clearing ability as their winter counterpart, they are surprisingly efficient and offer good grip levels in the inevitable summer showers that we get here in the UK.
+Despite not having the same water clearing ability as their winter counterpart, summer tyres are surprisingly efficient and offer good grip levels in the inevitable summer showers that we get here in the UK.

-It should also be noted that road noise is generally lessened, especially when compared to more extreme winter tyres, and you may even find better fuel consumption, although comparisons can be difficult because of different driving styles needed.
+It should also be noted that the road noise of summer tyres is generally lessened, especially when compared to the more specialised winter tyres, and you may even find better fuel consumption, although accurate comparisons can be difficult due to natural differences in driving styles.

-While some summer tyres may improve the ride and comfort of your vehicle, you should also remember that the more ‘sporty’ versions will generally have a stiffer sidewall, which could lead to a slightly firmer ride.
+While some summer tyres may improve the ride and comfort of your vehicle, you should also remember that the more performance-oriented versions will usually have a stiffer sidewall, which could lead to a slightly firmer ride.